Miallo, Queensland: Education

-Miallo State School is a government primary (Prep-6) school for boys and girls at Miallo Bamboo Creek Road.
+Miallo State School is a government primary (Prep-6) school for boys and girls on Miallo Bamboo Creek Road.
 In 2017, the school had an enrolment of 179 students with 16 teachers (11 full-time equivalent) and 13 non-teaching staff (6 full-time equivalent).
 In 2018, the school had an enrolment of 190 students with 16 teachers (11 full-time equivalent) and 12 non-teaching staff (6 full-time equivalent).

 There is no secondary school in Miallo.
 The nearest government secondary school is Mossman State High School in neighbouring Mossman to the south.